Read in: IT 🇮🇹 EN 🇺🇸

 Modern boards: FPGA and Raspberry

-Today, the world of retrogaming offers several solutions for those who want to relive the Coin-Op experience without the need to have an original cabinet available.
-One of the most innovative technologies is the FPGA (Field-Programmable Gate Array), which allows you to emulate the original hardware of Arcade cabinets in an extremely accurate way.
-For example, BitKit is a US production FPGA board that can run various classic Arcade games, faithfully recreating the behavior of the original boards.
+Today, the world of retrogaming offers different solutions for those who want to relive the experience of coin-ops without the need to have an original cabin available.
+One of the most innovative technologies is the FPGA (Field-Programmable Gate Array), which allows you to emulate the original hardware of the Arcade cabinets in an extremely accurate way.
+For example, Bitkit is an FPGA of US production card that can perform various classic arcade games, faithfully recreating the behavior of the original cards.

-Another popular solution for retrogaming enthusiasts is the use of the Raspberry Pi with dedicated software platforms such as Retropie, Recalbox, Lakka and others.
-You can emulate thousands of Arcade games and consoles on a single device, offering a modern Arcade experience at a relatively low cost.
-Not only can you use modern TVs and monitors, via HDMI, but also old CRTs (cathode ray tubes), through special settings and hardware options.
+Another popular solution for retrogaming enthusiasts is the use of Raspberry Pi with dedicated software platforms such as backgrounds, Recalbox, Lakka and others.
+It is possible to emulate thousands of arcade and console games on a single device, offering a modern arcade experience at a relatively low cost.
+Not only is it possible to use modern TV and monitors, via HDMI, but also old CT (cathodic tube), through special hardware settings and options.

 However, as Stefan points out, software emulation, while great for those who want a more accessible experience, doesn't always reach the level of fidelity of the original hardware or FPGA.
 On the subject of FPGA vs software emulation, there is also a continuous discussion and opposing fronts among purists, also considering the continuous evolution of both areas.

-Stefan also told us how some enthusiasts are combining the best of both worlds, using original cabinets or reproductions of them, but with modern boards inside, see BitKit.
-In this way, it is possible to maintain the vintage aesthetic, but with a technology that allows you to load numerous games, faithfully reproduced.
+Stefan also told us how some fans are combining the best of the two worlds, using original cabinets or reproductions of them, but with modern cards inside, see Bitkit.
+In this way, it is possible to maintain vintage aesthetics, but with a technology that allows you to load numerous games, faithfully reproduced.

 Subscribe to my channel and stay up to date